-Before you go, have a look at the following suggestions (the same ones we make for our family-friendly hiking trails suggestions).
-We want to make your outing is as seamless as possible:
+Before you go, have a look at the following suggestions to make your outing as seamless as possible:

-- Many trails have variable shade.
-No trees can mean hot sun; remember the sunscreen, hats, sunglasses, snacks, and lots of water.
+- Many trails have variable shade; remember the sunscreen, hats, sunglasses, snacks, and lots of water.

-- Weekends see a rise in visitors at all parks.
-This may mean competition for parking and more people on the trails.
+- Weekends see a rise in visitors at all parks, which can mean competition for parking and more people on the trails.
+Don't forget those masks!

 1750 N. Altadena Dr.